Frequently Asked Questions

 g.
 Can use a lower sponsoring agency rate, if:

 i.
-The Vice Chancellor for Research approves the rate
+The Director for Research approves the rate

 ii.
 Sufficient basis to support the proposed indirect rate